miklt/EnergyView-FrontEnd/README.md

 #### Adapted conventional commits pattern

-Use conventional commits to maintain a consistent and informative commit history.
-Each commit message should follow this format:
+When commiting, always make use of our modified conventional commit pattern to ensure the maintenance of a consistent and informative commit history.
+Each commit message must conform to the prescribed format, as outlined below:

 ```
 #N type: message